 - 3 tablespoon oil for curry Adjust if reqd

-- ½ teaspoon turmeric/haldi
+- ½ teaspoon turmeric powder /haldi

-- 1 tablespoon coriander powder/dhania powder
+- 1 tablespoon coriander powder /dhania powder

-- 1 tablespoon dried fenugreek leaves/kasuri methi optional
+- 1 tablespoon dried fenugreek leaves /kasuri methi optional

 - Salt as per taste